Get the best of CF straight to your inbox.

 Average December temperature: 31°C

-Where to stay: The Majlis Resorts
+Where to stay: The Majlis

 As you make your way through the hectic Manila airport, you may be wondering what you’ve gotten yourself into.
 But trust us when we tell you it’s worth it.
 A short, one hour flight from here, paradise awaits.
 Landing in Palawan’s Puerto Princesa airport, the more intrepid among you may choose to drive south, towards the island’s remote beaches – but we recommend you take the route to the north.
-Neither outshines the other in terms of beauty, but the north is better served in terms of facilities, restaurants, tours, and hotels.
+Neither outshines the other in terms of beauty, but the north is better served in terms of facilities, restaurants, tours and hotels.
 Either way, expect some of the world’s most beautiful beaches (yes, we know it’s a cliché but in this case, it’s actually true!), coupled with clear-water lagoons, and towering, grotto-like caves.

 Flight time from London: 17+ hours, connecting in Manila